LaReiter/LaReiter.github.io/about.md

 <div class="about-row">
   <div class="about-text">
-    <p>There is a children's book called "Spørge Jørgen" - it is a tale of a boy whose endless questions drove his parents mad.
-I loved this book as a kid.
+    <p>There is a children's book called "Spørge Jørgen" - it is a tale of a boy whose endless questions drove his parents mad. </p>
+    <p>I loved this book as a kid.
 I still love it today.</p>
     <p>"Spørge Jørgen" reminds me that the world is a weird place, and that we should never stop questioning it.</p>
   </div>
   <figure>